 Interns will demonstrate appropriate ethical and legal knowledge, skills, and attitudes in their professional activities with individuals, groups, and organizations.
-IMPORTANT COVID-19/EMERGENCY PROTOCOL RELATED UPDATE: Depending on guidelines provided by the Governor of the State of California (i.e. "Safer at Home"), a significant portion of clinical services may be delivered remotely via HIPAA-compliant telehealth platforms.
+Services may be delivered in-office, field-based, or remotely via HIPAA-compliant telehealth platforms.
 Interns will receive guidance and training in the ethical and legal considerations of telehealth service delivery, in accordance with local, state, and federal laws, CA Board of Psychology mandates, and best practice guidelines offered by the APA as they relate to telehealth practice.